floweredscarf/su25/labs/lab02/index.md

 ```

 This 3D array has 100x100x100 = 1,000,000 different values.
 Multidimensional
-arrays are extremely useful, and you'll be encountering them a lot.
+arrays are extremely useful, and you'll likely be encountering them a lot.

 ## Task: A Jigsaw Puzzle - Drawing a Triangle